owldance/hootNAS/hoot-os/architecture-and-boot-process.md

 ```

 The image has a 512 byte protective EFI GPT (type 0xEE) MBR partition that
-begins on the second sector of the disk, For convenience the MBR is a copy of
+begins at sector 1 of the disk, For convenience the MBR is a copy of
 the original ubuntu ISO image.
 Partition 1 is the ISO9660 filesystem and
 Partition 2 is EFI System Partition (ESP) FAT formatted.